AbhinayDamera/Aria-loan-recovery-agent/README.md

 # Aria — Compassionate AI Loan Recovery

-> Hackvora 2026 submission.
 An AI voice agent that recovers loans through empathetic, disclosed, multilingual conversation — with real-time emotion monitoring and instant human escalation when needed.

 ## What it does